DatoBHJ/AI-Voice-Translator/README.md

 ## Model Configuration

-Translation is powered by multiple LLM providers.
-The default configuration uses Groq's deepseek-r1-distill-llama-70b model, but you can easily switch between models by modifying `lib/config/translation.ts`:
+You can switch between models by modifying `lib/config/translation.ts`: